-"Investments" in the definition above include all the Council's financial assets (treasury investments) as well as other "non-financial assets" (non-treasury investments) held primarily for financial returns, for example commercial investment property portfolios and loans to third parties.
-Whilst commercial initiatives and loans to third parties will have an impact on the Treasury Management function, these activities are generally classed as "non-treasury activities" (as they usually arise from capital expenditure), and are separate from day to day Treasury Management activities.
+"Investments" in the definition above include all the Council's financial assets (treasury investments) which are defined as the placement of cash in relation to the S12 Local Government Act 2003 investment powers (ie. they represent the residual cash left in the Council's bank account as a result of its day to day activities).
+However, investments also include other "non-financial assets" (nontreasury investments) which are held primarily for financial returns, for example commercial investment property portfolios and loans to third parties.
+Whilst commercial initiatives and loans to third parties will have an impact on the Treasury Management function, these activities are generally classed as "nontreasury activities" (as they usually arise from capital expenditure), and are separate from day to day Treasury Management activities.